About Bury Samaritans

 Volunteering at Bury Samaritans

-Everyone at the Bury branch is a volunteer and we are always on the look-out for more volunteers to help us continue with our vital work.
-Our volunteering opportunities range from answering the phones, buying the biscuits and coffee to fundraising with our events team within the local community and we welcome your contributions whatever your skills, hobbies or interests may be.
+Everyone at the Bury branch is a volunteer and we are always on the look out for more volunteers to help us continue with our vital work!
+Our volunteering opportunities range from answering the phones, buying the biscuits and coffee to marketing and PR with the events team: no matter what your skills, hobbies and interests may be we welcome your contributions.

 For more information on our volunteering opportunities why not come along to one of our information sessions to find out more about what we do?
 Our next information session is on the following date: